-Self-regulation is being able to manage feelings (particularly big feelings) so they don’t intrude heavily on our relationships or when going about our day-to-day life.
-It relates to the ability to resist losing it in situations where we are upset, frustrated or just plain pissed off and to find composure when we are super excited.
-We are meant to learn and master the art of being able to calm down when big feelings start to take over as children, growing up – albeit some of us may be still trying to master this valuable skill as adults.
+Simply put self-regulation is being able to manage feelings (particularly big feelings) so they don’t intrude heavily on our relationships or when going about our day-to-day life.
+It relates to the ability to resist losing it in situations where we are upset, frustrated or just plain pissed off or to find composure when we are super excited.
+We are meant to learn and master the art of being able to calm down when big feelings start to take over as children, growing up.
+We learn through watching our parents (and other important adults in our life) manage their own feelings and behaviour.
+In terms of life skills, self-regulation is as important as toilet training and learning to talk.

 When talking about what self-regulation is, it is also important to state what it is not.
 Self-regulation is NOT about ‘not feeling’ or suppressing feelings.
 Locking feelings away can cause just as much trouble as any outburst.
 There is also nothing wrong with having big feelings.
-As we have said time and time again, all feelings are valid and it’s okay for kids and grown-ups to feel whatever they feel.
+Big feelings are just as valid as modest or short-lived feelings and it’s okay for kids and grown-ups to feel whatever it is they feel at any point in time.
 What is important is how those feelings are managed, how we behave when we are experiencing them and the impact on others of our behavioral choices when we are caught up in an emotionally charged moment.

 As parents, stepparents and co-parents we all carry responsibility for nurturing our children towards being able to recognize, acknowledge and express what they’re feeling, without causing damage to themselves, their relationships or those around them.
 We also carry the responsibility for making sure we are practicing what we preach.